 Reports of child abuse and the information contained in them, as well as certain child abuse or neglect investigative reports, are confidential and may be disclosed only as provided by statute [Penal Code Section 11167.5(a)].
 Those to whom the statute permits disclosure include various law enforcement and governmental agencies, coroners and medical examiners, multidisciplinary teams, hospital scan teams, agencies responsible for licensing facilities that care for children, adoption agencies, and others as specified.
-(See Penal Code Sections 11167-11170.5 and G. "Disclosure and Follow-Up Procedures," page 7.16.)
+(See Penal Code Sections 11167-11170.5 and G. "Disclosures to Investigators and Agencies After a Report Has Been Made," page 7.16.)
 Such disclosures should typically be made by the agency to which the original report is made, rather than by initial reporters.